The Northern States League

 The NSL Hall of Fame

 Players receiving votes, but not enough to enter the Hall of Fame will be eligible for subsequent ballots as long as they continue to receive member votes for a total of 5 years maximum.
 Those not receiving member votes will be deleted from the ballot.
 Those players having been on the ballot for 5 years may be reconsidered by the Veteranís Committee.
-The Veteranís Committee will consist of 5 managers appointed by the chairman, each receiving 50 votes to use as they see fit to vote for eligible players.
+The Veteranís Committee will consist of the chairman and up to 3 other managers appointed by the chairman, each receiving 50 votes to use as they see fit to vote for eligible players.
 All automatic votes will be included and 100 points are needed for enshrinement for a player.
 The Veteranís Committee will be assembled when deemed necessary by the chairman.

 The minimum length of time for a qualifying player to be considered by the Veteranís Committee after they have been removed from the ballot is 3 years.
 Those players qualifying for consideration by the Veteranís Committee must be nominated by the chairman or a member of the Veteranís Committee to be placed on their ballot for voting.
 A player may receive multiple nominations by the chairman or a member of the Veteranís Committee.